systemd-sysext, systemd-sysext.service, systemd-confext, systemd-confext.service — Activates System Extension Images

 OS extension images are not suitable for shipping system services or

-mechanism for shipping system services in disk images, in a similar fashion to OS extensions.
-Note the
+for a simple mechanism for shipping system services in disk images, in a similar fashion to OS

-different isolation on these two mechanisms: while system extension directly extend the underlying OS
+extensions.
+Note the different isolation on these two mechanisms: while system extension directly extend

 A simple mechanism for version compatibility is enforced: a system extension image must carry a